Looking to join affiliate programs for beginners?

 For some affiliate programs, you don’t even need to write a blog post to market your affiliate links.
 You can just post on social media for example.
 It’s important to read the program’s restrictions to understand your promotional options.

 In general, if you have a blog, you’re more likely to be accepted into the program.
-If you don’t have a blog, here are the strategies and steps I used to start a blog in October 2018.
+If you don’t have a blog, here are the strategies and steps I used to start a blog in October 2018 and make money from it.

 How do you locate and apply for affiliate programs?